kirstengammie98/CxStudio/README.md

 4. ### Usage:

-   Once the CDK stack is deployed, you can use the following endpoints:
+   Once the CDK stack is deployed, you will see the API endpoint in your terminal.

-   #### `*` Generate URL Endpoint (GET)

-   To generate a pre-signed URL for uploading a file to the S3 bucket, you can use the API endpoint that was generated after deployment.
+   To generate a pre-signed URL for uploading a file to the S3 bucket, you can use this API endpoint that was generated.

    ```python
    if __name__ == "__main__":